elevateforhumanity/fix2/FINAL_DOMAIN_MIGRATION_STATUS.md

 ## 🆘 SUPPORT:

 ### If Automation Fails:
-1. Check VERCEL_TOKEN is valid
+1. Check VERCELACESSTOKEN is valid
 2. Verify token has "Full Access" permissions
 3. Check GitHub integration is active
 4. Review deployment logs in Vercel